ix-ax/axsharp/README.md

 Examples can be found [here](src/ix.examples)

 ## Contributing

 Contributions are welcomed.
-Have a look at this repo [contributing document](CONTRIBUTING.md).
+Have a look at [contributing document](CONTRIBUTING.md).